MRebati/angular7-pubsub/README.md

 `npm i --save angular2-pubsub` | `bower i --save angular2-pubsub`

+	if you use Angular version 4.x.x plase install from npm with 'next' tag.

+`npm i --save angular2-pubsub@next`

  - Add module bundle to imports in your application.
 ```typescript
 ...